soobinrho/college-programming/2022-fall/c++-programming/final-project/README.md

 <br>

 ***Core Design***
+- [x] Function to read `.pgm` files.
+- [x] Function to save as `.pgm` files.
+Plus, give the user an option to save as ASCII - this is called pgm type `P2` - or as binary which is called pgm type `P5`. `P2` is human readable, while `P5` is not, but `P5` saves disk space.
-- [ ] All bits are stored as a single-dimensional data.
+- [x] All bits are stored as a single-dimensional data.
-- [ ] Internally, we keep track of the image structure using three variables: `nl` number of lines, `ns` number of samples, and `nb` number of bands.
+Normally, we'd stick to STL libraries such as vector to do this.
+In this exercise, however, I created an Image class using dynamically allocated array for learning purposes.

 ```bash
 # Project structure